 With my camera out, I managed to blend in with the international press.
 But it didn’t do me much good.
 Even the press were barred entry, and few of us knew what was going on.
 ‘Come back in an hour or so,’ one of the guards told me.

-Over by the southern entrance, the same process repeated itself yet again – seemingly multiple times.
+Over by the southern entrance, the same process repeated itself yet again – multiple times, in fact.
 And all of a sudden, the Prime Minister himself arrived, as a stampede of guards and journalists accompanied him across the Great Court.
 (This could be the closest we’ll ever get to a modern Egyptian ruler reenacting the ancient Heb-Sed rites.)

 It was an exciting spectacle, for sure.
 But nobody could tell us when – or if – we’d be able to go inside the Step Pyramid.
 It was almost midday and the press, along with numerous tourists who’d come for the opening, were growing impatient.